awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateThesaurus.md

 Required: Yes

  ** [Tags](#API_CreateThesaurus_RequestSyntax) **   <a name="Kendra-CreateThesaurus-request-Tags"></a>
-A list of key\-value pairs that identify the thesaurus\.
-You can use the tags to identify and organize your resources and to control access to resources\.
+A list of key\-value pairs that identify or categorize the thesaurus\.
+You can also use tags to help control access to the thesaurus\.
+Tag keys and values can consist of Unicode letters, digits, white space, and any of the following symbols: \_ \. : / = \+ \- @\.
 Type: Array of [Tag](API_Tag.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 200 items\.
 Required: No